 Dempsey Ventures agreed to buy Ethox for an undisclosed sum, East Aurora, New York-based Moog said today.
 The sale will result in an after-tax non-cash loss of about $5 million, or 11 cents a share, in the quarter ended June 29, Moog said.

 Exiting the medical business reflects Chief Executive Officer John Scannell’s promise to improve margins in the company’s aircraft controls unit, Cai Von Rumohr, an analyst for Cowen & Co. in Boston, said in an interview.

 “They sort of asked, ‘Is it worth staying in this business when your main expertise is not selling to hospitals?’”
 Von Rumohr, who has a buy rating on the shares, said by telephone.
 “The company has said that they would consider what to do with their medical business in January of next year.
 So I think this is a little bit early.”

 Operating margin in the aircraft controls unit widened to 10.9 percent in 2012 from 9.9 percent a year earlier, helped by higher sales volumes.

-Revenue at Moog’s medical device segment last year fell 1.7 percent to $140 million, the equivalent of 5.7 percent of the company’s $2.5 billion in total sales.
-Moog’s biggest unit, which manufactures aircraft controls, had $963.4 million in sales last year.
+Revenue at the medical devices division last year fell 1.7 percent to $140 million, the equivalent of 5.7 percent of the company’s $2.5 billion in total sales.
+Moog’s aircraft controls unit had $963.4 million in sales last year, a 13 percent increase.

 To contact the reporter on this story: Jennifer Surane in New York at email@example.com